 Although it’s impossible to predict future U.S. money supply or inflation, one can be confident that it will probably be more than 1% annually for the foreseeable future.
 In fact, according to the Federal Reserve Bank of St. Louis, as of March 15, 2021, investors expect inflation to be approximately 2.0% annually, looking out five to 10 years.

 Technology investors, many of which have probably been driving the price of Bitcoin higher recently, always try to be ahead of the curve.
 In this situation, ahead of the curve means getting ahead of future U.S. dollar printing and/or the declining future bitcoin supply growth.
 While some of Bitcoin’s recent price increase can certainly be attributed to pure speculation, there appears to be another factor at play: scarcity is getting paid.

-Considering how much of Bitcoin’s recent rise in value is presumably derived from its commodity-like hedge against future Federal Reserve money printing and higher inflation, there is certainly risk that such inflationary concerns never come to fruition and Bitcoin prices fall as a result.
+Considering how much of Bitcoin’s recent rise in value is presumably derived from its commodity-like hedge against future Federal Reserve money printing and higher inflation, there is certainly a risk that such inflationary concerns never come to fruition and Bitcoin prices fall as a result.
 Keep in mind, Bitcoin does not pay dividends or interest to investors so its investment returns depend entirely on price increases.